J-Rios/mqttcmdscript/README.md

 CFG_TLS_CERT X Y - Setup path to the client certificate and key files to use when TLS connection is set.

 # Related to Periodic interaction
-CFG_PUB_EACH T X "Y" - Publish a MQTT message each "T" seconds to topic "X" and message content "Y".
+CFG_PUB_EACH T N X "Y" - Publish a MQTT message each "T" seconds with QoS "N", to topic "X" and message content "Y".

 # Related to Connection/disconnection
 CONNECT X Y - Connect to MQTT Broker/Server "X" and port "Y" baudrate speed.
-DISCONNECT X - Disconnect from the MQTT Broker/Server "X".
+DISCONNECT - Disconnect from the MQTT Broker/Server.

 # Related to Time
 DELAY X - Wait for X seconds.